mosayyyed/Product_Details_Screen/README.md

 The application displays information about the Product along with images, allowing users to explore its features and colors.
 It provides a seamless user experience with a clean and intuitive user interface.

+## Features ✨

+- Look at the pictures of products and see more information about them.
+- Choose your favorite product’s color.
+- Easily add products to your favorites for quick access
+- The chosen products will be integrated into the shopping cart to make the checkout process a breeze.

 ### Attractive and Modern UI Design 💫

 The UI design of this application is visually appealing and modern.
 It utilizes sleek and elegant components to enhance the user experience, making it engaging and enjoyable to navigate.